davidgiven/fluxengine/doc/building.md

   timing pulses for 300 and 360 RPM drives.
 These are useful for certain rather exotic things.
 See the section on flippy disks [in the FAQ](faq.md) for more details; you can normally ignore these.

+  - `TK43` is an optional output pin which goes low when the drive is seeking to track 43 or above.
+This is useful when using 8" floppy drives, which require reduced write current when writing to these tracks.

 ## Next steps